 We filter our water through a Berkey Filter which removes over 200 contaminants in water.
-We also purchased the fluoride filter to remove the fluoride from our tap water.
+We also purchased a fluoride filter to remove the fluoride from our tap water.
 Click the image below for my affiliate link if you’re interested in a Berkey!
 Leave a comment if you have questions about why I chose Berkey instead of another brand.
 This is a large investment but so worth it in the long run.

-Non-toxic living – berkey discount
+Non-toxic living – Berkey discount

 non-toxic Household cleaners/Scents